mercuriual2302/mercuriual2302/README.md

 <img src="https://img.shields.io/badge/Ollama-black?style=flat-square" />

 **Formula Student Autonomous Vehicle**
-AI team lead for Manchester Stinger Racing, working on the autonomy stack for the team's Formula Student vehicle during my degree at the University of Manchester.
+AI team Dev for Manchester Stinger Racing, working on the autonomy stack for the team's Formula Student vehicle during my degree at the University of Manchester.

 ---